EPL GW-3 FPL Player Picks

 Oleksandr Zinchenko (£5.1m, Bournemouth v Arsenal)

-Despite failing to deliver an attacking return or a clean sheet, Zinchenko was one of the Gunners’ best players in their match against Leicester City.
-The left-back featured as an inverted left midfielder which meant he was more influential in the Gunners general play and build-up.
+Despite failing to deliver an attacking return or a clean sheet, Zinchenko was one of the Gunners’ best players against Leicester.
+The left-back featured as an inverted left midfielder, which meant he was more influential in the Gunners general play and build-up.
 The Gunners should have most of the possession in their fixture against Bournemouth, which should give Zinchenko the freedom to bomb forward at will.
-A clean sheet also looks likely for the Gunners.
+A clean sheet also looks likely.

 Midfielders